3.17 GradesApply Now

 A course in which a student earns below a C- or a “U” will not be included in the minimum hours required for a given degree.
 Depending on the course, students may be required to repeat it.

-The following grade points are used to calculate GPAs:
+The following grade points are used in the calculation of grade point averages:

 To determine a student’s GPA, the total number of grade points earned is divided by the number of graded credit hours at the 400 level or higher that are attempted.
 The cumulative and semester GPAs will include the effect of any A+ grades awarded (at 4.33 grade points) up to a grade point average of 4.000.
 The grade point average will be calculated to three decimal places.